Python Lists

 ✅ What is a List in Python?

-A list in Python is a collection of items that are ordered, changeable (mutable), and allow duplicate values.
+A list in Python is a group of items or can say a collection of items that are ordered, mutable (changeable), and allow duplicate values.

 • Numbers